pas256/blog/source/_posts/2013-06-08-conversion-to-octopress-complete.markdown

 - s3
 - tech
 ---
-Well, I was up until the wee house of the night last night, but I finally converted my blog to [Octopress](http://octopress.org/) and have it hosted on AWS S3.
+Well, I was up until the wee hours of the night last night, but I finally converted my blog to [Octopress](http://octopress.org/) and have it hosted on AWS S3.
 I must say, I really like Octopress and am becoming a big fan of generated static websites (such as [Github pages](http://pages.github.com/)), where anything complicated is handled by JavaScript.
 The only unfortunate thing is that I couldn't bring the comments over from Wordpress and put them into Disqus.

 Generating the site and pushing it to S3 is as easy as: